foundation-for-environmental-monitoring/ffem-match/README.md

 # ffem-lite
-Smartphone-based water quality testing using machine learning.
+Smartphone-based water quality testing using a colour card.